saucelabs/sauce-docs/docs/secure-connections/ipsec-vpn.md

 IPSec VPN tunnel sharing permissions are established by Sauce Labs on the back end during initial setup and tunnel creation on your network.
 During this process, your organization can select from two permissions options:

-* Restrict IPSec VPN tunnel access to only the Organization Admin; or
+* Restrict IPSec VPN tunnel access to only the Organization Admin
-* Share IPSec VPN tunnel access organization-wide with all users
+* Share IPSec VPN tunnel access organization-wide with all users (if tunnel is owned by Organization Admin)
+* Share IPSec VPN tunnel access with your Team (if tunnel is owned by Team Admin)

 At this time, we don't support granting permissions to individual users.